This is the sordid tale of my having been exposed to Teller’s bodily fluids.

 Several of the audience members came up to me after the show to ask if I was planted in the audience (nope! — but if I was, would I admit it?), or if they could see the bullet (yep!), and after getting photos with both Penn and Teller I handed each a pair of Get Out of Hell Free cards, which both accepted and pocketed.

 But then, who cares?
 Penn likes to say — and said clearly that night — that there’s no “real” magic: what the audience sees are illusions.
-There are no mind-readers, people that can make things truly vanish, etc. The illusions are called “tricks” for a reason, and the idea is to make you wonder — and, of course, be entertained.
+There are no mind-readers, no one who can make things truly vanish, etc. The illusions are called “tricks” for a reason, and the idea is to make you wonder — and, of course, be entertained.
 And they succeed at that very, very well.

 And… I came home with a cold.
 Teller, is that a common social disease I got from your spit?!
 You owe me, pal!